-For the years ended December 31, 2022 and 2021, because of the COVID-19 pandemic, the Group received subsidies of \$1,135,323 thousand and \$1,476,141 thousand, respectively, for airport landing fees and parking fees, etc. The subsidies for housing and land rental, and salary and interest expense were \$829,165 thousand and \$1,536,709 thousand, respectively.
-These subsidies were recognized as other income or deductions from other expenses.
+For the year ended December 31, 2022, because of the COVID-19 pandemic, the Group received subsidies of \$1,135,323 thousand, for airport landing fees and parking fees, etc. The subsidies for housing and land rental, and salary and interest expenses were \$829,165 thousand.
+These subsidies were recognized as other income or deduction from other expenses.
+The Group has not received such subsidies since 2023.